What does it mean to have a culture of safety?

-Every company already has a safety culture.
-However, many owners are frustrated because it isn’t the culture they want.
-Often safety begins as a top priority—until it starts interfering with production, or until it starts eating up profits when it calls for an expensive piece of safety equipment.
+Every company already has a culture of safety.
+However, many owners are frustrated because it isn’t the culture they want or envisioned.
+Often safety begins as a top priority, however priorities change with the needs of the moment.

 To have an effective safety culture, business owners must make safety a core principle of the company.
 Holding safety as a core principle means safety must be considered in all company choices, receiving equal weight with quality and production on the job-site.

-No matter what state a company’s safety culture is in, there is always room for improvement and always a way to elevate its importance.
+No matter what state your company’s safety culture is in, there are always ways to improve and further develop your team’s approach to safety.

 How can a company change its safety culture?

 This 10-step list will help you analyze and improve your safety culture: